bonds0097/calculator/README.md

 calculator
 ==========

-This is a Ruby implementation of the Coderbyte 'Calculator
+This is a Ruby implementation of the Coderbyte 'Calculator' challenge.